flutter/website/src/docs/resources/faq.md

 ### Who uses Flutter?

-Developers inside and outside of Google use Flutter to build beautiful native apps for iOS and Android.
+Developers inside and outside of Google use Flutter to build beautiful natively-compiled apps for iOS and Android.
 To learn about some of these apps, visit the [showcase][].

 ### What makes Flutter unique?